 Due to the quality of materials, effort, and craftsmanship put into creating a straight razor, there is no doubt that it can last a lifetime.
-But it is inevitable for the blade to wear out because of too much usage.
-You will one day need to learn and understand how to sharpen a straight razor yourself to keep it from getting dull.
+But it is inevitable for the blade to wear out because of constant use.

 - How Often Should You Sharpen Your Straight Razor

-- Why You Need to Sharpen Your Straight Razor
+- Why Do You Need to Sharpen Your Straight Razor

 - The Ultimate Straight Razor Sharpening Tools